Is StockX Legit? 11 Facts About Shoes, Authentication, Shipping and Returns

 11. Does Eminem Own StockX?

-Hip-hop icon and Detroit native Marshall Mathers (a.k.a., Eminem) is an investor in StockX, but his ownership percentage is not known.
-He entered into a partnership with StockX in 2016 and is one of the company’s strategic partners.
+Hip-hop icon and Detroit native Eminem (formally known as Marshall Mathers) is an investor in StockX, but his ownership percentage is unknown.
+He partnered with StockX in 2016 and is one of the company’s strategic partners.